manuka/structured-elements/README.md

 Type: `Mirror<Element>`

-By supplying this argument, you can build a mirror that has every element in the base mirror in addition to what you pass in as the `data`.
-This can be useful when you need to create a new version of a mirror with added or updated data, since each mirror is read only by nature.
+By supplying this argument, we can build a mirror that has every element in the base mirror in addition to what we pass in as the `data`.
+This can be useful when we need to create a new version of a mirror with added or updated data, since each mirror is read only by nature.

 If the base mirror and new data contain any of the same keys, the new mirror will source those elements from the data.
 It will not attempt to merge the individual elements in any way.